steadfasterX/LMGTFY-bot-matrix/README.md

 - eth: gives Ethereum price info
 - s2f: print Bitcoin Stock-to-flow price info

-## Additional bot commands provided to Matrix or system administrators
+## Bot as Admin tool: Additional bot commands provided to Matrix or system administrators

 With these commands a system administrator can maintain his Matrix installation and keep a watchful eye on his server all through the Matrix bot.
 Set the permissions accordingly in the config file to avoid unauthorized use of these bot commands!